vincent2v/photobooth/Installation-on-Debian.md

 sudo apt install -y cups
 ```

-Next you also have to add your webserver user to the `lp` group:
+Next you also have to add your webserver user to the `lp` and `lpadmin` group:

 ```
 sudo gpasswd -a www-data lp
+sudo gpasswd -a www-data lpadmin
 ```

 Now you should restart your Raspberry Pi to apply those settings: